domaindrivendev/Swashbuckle.WebApi/README.md

     Install-Package Swashbuckle

 This will add a reference to Swashbuckle.dll which contains an embedded "Area" for Swagger.
-The Area includes the following enpoints for the raw swagger docs and ui respectively:
+The Area includes the following routes for the raw Swagger docs and UI respectively:

 *swagger/api-docs*